 Did you know that you can use a Traditional IRA, Roth IRA, SEP-IRA, SIMPLE-IRA, or HSA to invest in real estate tax free?
 Do you know the difference between a Traditional IRA and Roth IRA?
 In this post you’ll get an overview of these accounts and how you can use a self-directed IRA with checkbook control for real estate investing.

 Self-directed retirement accounts, which can be in the form of IRAs or Qualified Plans, allow you to use retirement money for non-traditional investments and retain all the tax benefits of those vehicles.
-Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, mortgage notes, and tax liens – all of which are forms of generating income from real property.
+Real estate investing is by far the most popular investment for such accounts, with other common assets being real estate secured private loans, private loans, hard money loans, mortgage notes, and tax liens – all of which are forms of income generation from real property.
 Continue reading “Self-Directed Real Estate Retirement Accounts For Real Estate Agents”

-Real estate professionals have self-employment income and KNOW REAL ESTATE, making the Individual(K) the perfect plan for them.
-In the post, we’ll present some of the benefits of a Checkbook Control 401k and some Checkbook 401K advanced strategies.
+Real estate professionals have self-employment income and KNOW REAL ESTATE, making the Checkbook 401k the perfect plan for them.
+In the post, we’ll present some of the benefits of a Checkbook Control 401k and some Checkbook 401K advanced tax & investing strategies.
 Continue reading “Checkbook Solo 401k Plans For Real Estate Professionals”

 Suppose you own an income producing property that you’d like your Solo 401k or Checkbook IRA to purchase, but knowing that as a “disqualified person” you can’t transact with your IRA you initially conclude that it can’t be done.
 Suddenly, you experience an epiphany – you could transfer title to the property from your name (or your LLC’s name) to your brother’s name, and he would subsequently sell the property to the self-directed retirement account.
 Eureka!